 It’s not just about preparing for the Wedding, we are most interested in preparing you for the whole of your married life.

-We often refers to this Video.
+We often refer to this Video.
 It is well worth watching: Rob Bell – Flame (excuse the Brazilian Portuguese subtitles)

 We also highly recommend this article: Marriage isn’t for you by Seth Adam Smith, reproduced as a lovely video below.